Iowa High School Athletic Association: State Champions

 The Iowa High School Athletic Association holds two separate team wrestling championships: the Traditional tournament, which also crowns individual champions, and a Dual Team tournament.
 The dual team tournament was held at the U.S. Cellular Center in Cedar Rapids a week after the traditional tournament, until 2012, when it was held the Wednesday before the traditional tournament in Des Moines.
 This was the subject of much controversy, as several teams sat their state qualifiers for the Dual Team tournament.
 In 1921–1925, the State University of Iowa (Iowa City) and Iowa State University (Ames) held open state tournaments that were not supervised nor sanctioned by the IHSAA.

 Broadcasting

+Iowa High School Sports Network (IHSSN)

+Since 2005, the Iowa High School Sports Network (IHSSN) has broadcast numerous Iowa High School state tournaments.
+In September 2024, the Iowa High School Sports Network (IHSSN) released its broadcast map with its network on the following stations: Des Moines (Central Iowa) KDSM Fox 17.1; Omaha & Council Bluffs (Southwest Iowa) NPTM 42.2 (KPTM is both Fox 42.1 and The CW 42.3 in the Omaha broadcasting area); Sioux City (Northwest Iowa) NPTH 44.2 (KMEG 14 is both Fox 44.1 and CBS 44.3 in the Souixland broadcasting area.); Rochester, Minnesota, & Mason City (North Central Iowa) KXLT Fox 47.1 or MeTV 47.2; Cedar Rapids (Northeast Iowa) KFXA (Dabl) 28.1; and Moline, Illinois, & Quad Cities (Southeast Iowa) WQAD MyTV 8.3.

+Prior to 2016

 Prior to 2016, championship events in football, basketball and wrestling were carried across the state of Iowa on a network made up of local television stations.

+Beginning in 2016

 Beginning with the 2016 football championships, IHSAA reached a deal with NBCUniversal-owned Comcast SportsNet Chicago to become the exclusive provider of these sports, making them available across CSN's footprint consisting of Iowa, Illinois and Indiana via television, online and the NBC Sports mobile app.